Magnet School Programs

-IBO programs develop the whole student, helping students to grow intellectually, socially, aesthetically and culturally.
-They provide a broad and balanced education that includes science and the humanities, languages and mathematics, technology and the arts.
+IB programs develop the whole student, helping students to grow intellectually, socially, aesthetically, and culturally.
+They provide a broad and balanced education that includes science and the humanities, languages and mathematics, technology, and the arts.
 They instill a sense of responsibility towards others and towards the environment.
-IBO programs also give students an awareness and understanding of their own culture and of other cultures, values and ways of life.
+IB programs also give students an awareness and understanding of their own culture and of other cultures, values, and ways of life.

 - Ehret High

-STEM schools are designed to provide a curriculum and learning experience which is based on educating students in four specific disciplines — science, technology, engineering, and mathematics (STEM) — in an interdisciplinary and applied approach.
+STEM schools provide a curriculum and learning experience that is based on four specific disciplines: science, technology, engineering and mathematics (STEM).
 There is an emphasis on engaging students in inquiry-based learning focused on solving real-world problems.
-Students are working productively as teams, using the engineering design process, and engaging in cross-curricular and project-based learning.
-Opportunities are provided to take STEM education beyond the classroom, to connect STEM learning to careers, to promote lifelong learning, and to create a STEM-educated workforce that can meet the demands of business in an increasingly complex and technology-driven economy.
+Students work productively as teams using the engineering design process, and engage in cross-curricular and project-based learning.

 - Judge Lionel Collins Elementary